The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Sample selection

 Fig.~\ref{fig:HR} shows the Hertzsprung-Russell (H-R) diagrams for eclipsing binaries (left), spectroscopic binaries (middle), and astrometric binaries (right) selected by the criteria detailed above.
 Different binary types are sensitive to different parts of the H-R diagram.
-To reduce the dependence on primary masses, we use the red boxes in Fig.~\ref{fig:HR} to select binaries in the same main-sequence region of the H-R diagram.
-Specifically, the red box is defined by (1) BP-RP colors between 0.5 and 1; and (2) difference of absolute G-band magnitudes $<1.5$\,mag from the Pleiades' main sequence fit \citep{Hamer2019}.
+To have similar primary masses among three close binary samples, we use the red boxes in Fig.~\ref{fig:HR} to select binaries in the same main-sequence region of the H-R diagram.
+Specifically, the red box is defined by (1) BP-RP colors between 0.5 and 1; and (2) the difference of absolute G-band magnitudes $<1.5$\,mag from the Pleiades' main sequence fit \citep{Hamer2019}.
+The sample within this region is dominated by main-sequence stars, and the $<1.5$\,magnitude difference ensures that unresolved binaries are selected (unresolved binaries are $<0.75$\,mag brighter than single stars).
 This main-sequence selection roughly corresponds to a mass range between 1.4 and 0.8\Msun \citep{Paxton2011,Dotter2016,Choi2016}.
-These selections result in 4112 eclipsing binaries, 8730 spectroscopic binaries, and 16371 astrometric binaries in our analysis.
+These selections result in 3640 eclipsing binaries, 8433 spectroscopic binaries, and 12835 astrometric binaries in our analysis.

 Using the same selection criteria and the main-sequence cut, we query a field star sample of 1.5 million stars within 500\,pc.
 93\% of them have \texttt{non\_single\_star=0} in the \texttt{gaiadr3.gaia\_source} table, meaning that they are not considered as non-single stars (including eclipsing, spectroscopic, and astrometric binaries) in the \texttt{nss\_two\_body\_orbit} table.
 Correcting for the completeness of close binary detectability, \cite{Moe2017} report a close binary fraction at $P_{in}<10^{3.7}$\,days and mass ratios $q>0.1$ of $15\pm3$\% for the solar-type stars.
 In this paper, most of the close binaries in Gaia DR3 have orbital periods $P_{in}<10^3$\,days (Fig.~\ref{fig:P-dist}), and therefore this field star sample serves as a control sample where most ($>85$\%) of the stars are not close binaries.